 Grow Financial Federal Credit Union

-The U.S. Bureau of Labor Statistics reported a Consumer Price Index (CPI) increase of 3.1% from November 2022 to November 2023.1 It’s no surprise that so many people are navigating difficult financial circumstances.
-If you’re struggling to get a better handle on your household finances, here are six ideas to help you save money in 2024:
+The U.S. Bureau of Labor Statistics reported a Consumer Price Index (CPI) increase of 3.0% from January 2024 to January 2025.1 It’s no surprise that so many people are navigating difficult financial circumstances.
+If you’re struggling to get a better handle on your household finances, here are six ideas to help you save money:

 1. Shop around for car insurance.